 5. Avoid locking your car if locking/unlocking causes your lights to flash or horn to honk.
 Put your keys in a place where you won’t inadvertently activate the locks or set off your car alarm.

 6. Use red flashlights dimmed as much as possible while still being able to see.
 Even red light can be objectionable if it is too bright.
 Buy a red LED flashlight from an astronomy source or camping or hunting supply shop.
+We recommend the Rigel Systems Starlight.
 Or modify a regular flashlight by covering the lens with red cellophane (thick layers) or red tail-light repair tape.

 7. Computer screens, cell phones and any other light emitting devices should be dimmed, masked and shielded to block obtrusive light (low brightness, night mode and red plastic work best).